rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 As we checked in the previous section, the Keepalived helps to manage the VIPs for the API OpenShift services used in our OpenShift cluster.

-But the thing is... who is in charge to Load Balancing between the different masters of our cluster?
+But the thing is... who is in charge of load balancing between the different masters of our cluster?

-The well-know **Haproxy**.
+The well-known **Haproxy**.

 #### 5.1 Deep Dive Haproxy for API Load Balancer

 Haproxy is also used as a Load Balancer for our Routers in OCP, since OpenShift 3 and is well-known by their performance and flexibility acting as a Load Balancer and Ingress for our applications within the cluster.

-And in IPI mode, a **separated instance of Haproxy** its also used for provide Load Balancing for our API and Ingress services.
+And in IPI mode, a **separate instance of Haproxy** is also used to provide load balancing for our API and Ingress services.

-Let's check the Haproxy used in IPI to see what's happening behind the hood.
+Let's check the Haproxy used in IPI to see what's happening under the hood.

-The Haproxy are running only in the masters also as an static pods:
+The Haproxy instances are running only on the masters, also as static pods:

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra | grep haproxy